JeremyLikness/explore-cosmos-db/README.md

     -e USDA_PASSWORD=$USDA_PASSWORD usda-api
 ```

-Browse to [http://localhost:5000/api/foodGroups](http://localhost:5000/api/foodGroups) and confirm you receive the list of food groups.
+Browse to [http://localhost:5000/api/foodGroups](http://localhost:5000/api/foodGroups) (or whatever port is configured for you) and confirm you receive the list of food groups.
 This means it is successfully accessing the database.

 Navigate to the directory of the web app and build the BusyBox container: